 - Medium-sized turkey legs: Bone-in and skin-on, weighing about 10 ounces each.

-- Melted butter: I use salted butter in this recipe, but unsalted will work fine, too.
+- Melted butter: I use salted butter in this recipe, but unsalted is fine.

 - Seasoning mix: Sea salt, black pepper, garlic powder, dried thyme, and paprika.